anbox-cloud/discourse-docs/tut/installing-appliance.rst

 corresponding DNS name to access the status web page (in the following steps referred to as ``https://your-machine-address``).

-Next, continue with the instructions in :ref:`Initialise the appliance <tutorial_installing-appliance-initialise>`.
+Next, continue with the instructions in :ref:`Initialise the appliance <tut_installing-appliance-initialise>`.

-.. _tutorial_installing-appliance-install-snap:
+.. _tut_installing-appliance-install-snap:

 Install the snap
 ----------------